mahipal-z/Datalake-design-in-AWS/README.md

 # Data lake Implementation with AWS
-Implementation of data lake design using CloudFormation and Analytics for a farming company.
+Implementation of data lake design using CloudFormation and Farm-yield Analytics.

 ![](/lake.PNG)